Instagram is the New Business Card

 Instagram is in fact changing.

-Therefore, in regards to your Instagram page and bio, you want a stranger who has never been to your page before to immediately know who you are, what you do, and how you’re going to solve their problem.
+Therefore, in regards to your Instagram page and bio, you want a stranger who has never been to your page before to immediately know who you are, what you do, and how you’re going to solve their problem or fulfill their needs.

-So that they immediately either inquire for your services, hit the follow button, or purchase from you.
+So that they immediately inquire for your services, hit the follow button, or purchase from you.

 Because that’s the goal, right?

-And this is why it is so important to have your page fully optimized because you want a stranger to not only come to your page and immediately know who you are, what you do, and how you’re going to solve their problem, but you want them to look at your page, your bio, and content and know that you are credible and an authority in your industry.
+And this is why it is so important to have your page fully optimized because you want a stranger to not only come to your page and immediately know who you are and what you do but you want them to look at your page, your bio, and content and know that you are credible business that they want to continue to engage with.

 Use this image as a guide or example to optimize your own Instagram bio.

 The business description is vital as this area is now searchable, given particular keywords, within Instagram's algorithm.
 This is similar to how you would search for something on Google.